mjackson/tree-shaking-react-router/README.md

 /*! exports used: BrowserRouter, Route */
 ```

-webpack still knows that `HashRouter` is unused, but it still leaves it in the output bundle.
+webpack still knows that `HashRouter` is unused, but it still leaves it in the output.

 #### `6-separate-files-production` ✅

-This test case is the same as the previous one, except this time webpack runs in production mode.
+This test case is the same as 5, except this time webpack runs in production mode.
 In this mode, webpack uses [uglify](https://github.com/webpack-contrib/uglifyjs-webpack-plugin) to minify the source code.

 And this time ... it works!
 There are no traces of `createHashHistory` or `HashRouter` in the app's output bundle.

-However, a quick inspection of the app's output bundle reveals that Babel's `inheritsLoose` helper appears twice.
-In fact, it will appear as many times as we have a `class` that can't be stripped from the output bundle. :/ This was the main advantage from using Rollup in our earlier trials.

 Note that we also don't have to use the `__DEV__` flag to strip the `static propTypes` in this case.
 This is an advantage over 2 when you must use statics for some reason.